 These forward-looking statements involve risks and uncertainties relating to, among other things, risks related to international operations, actual results of current exploration activities, conclusions of economic evaluations, changes in project parameters as plans continue to be refined, as well as those factors discussed in the section "Risk Factors".
 Factors that could cause actual results to differ materially include, but are not limited to, the risk factors discussed in the section.
 The Company cautions that the foregoing list of important factors is not exhaustive.
 Although the Company has attempted to identify important factors that could cause actual results to differ materially from those contained in forward-looking statements, there may be other factors that cause results not to be as anticipated, estimated or intended.
 There can be no assurance that such statements will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
 Accordingly, readers should not place undue reliance on forward-looking statements.
 The Company does not undertake to update any forward-looking statements that are incorporated by reference herein, except in accordance with applicable securities laws.

 ADDITIONAL INFORMATION

 Officers And Directors

-Giulio T. Bonifacio, CPA Director, President, and Chief Executive Officer
+Giulio T. Bonifacio, CPA Chairman of the Board of Director (Since March 2019) Gianni Kovacevic Director, and President and Chief Executive Officer (Since March 2019)